martes, 19 de noviembre de 2019

 My rating: 4 of 5 stars

-A very well-written and original story placed in a dystopian world.
+It is a very well-written and original story set in a dystopian world.
 The book deals with issues related to the state of the soul, a dilemma that comes out of cloning, and the human condition of trying to become God through science.
-Some ethical concerns emerge in the reader regarding the dark side of humanity and how it can sometimes get worst: selfishness and greed, the lack of empathy, love, and real bonds as it really should be for all of us as a whole.
-A deep reflection about what it means to be human, not inhuman.
+Some ethical concerns emerge in the reader regarding the dark side of humanity and how it can sometimes get worse: selfishness and greed, the lack of empathy, love, and real bonds as it really should be for all of us as a whole—a deep reflection about what it means to be human, not inhuman.

 View all my reviews